sj4922/shadab_mable_be_engineer_task_2025_10_29/architecture/README.md

 func MapStage[T any](f func(*T) *T) Stage[*T, *T]
 ```

+- Transforms events by applying a function to each one
 - Uses pointers to avoid copying large structures
 - Allows in-place modification for efficiency